Bailout Stigma: Related Literature

-There are several empirical studies that provide evidence on stigma in the financial market. \citet{peristiani1998growing} provides early evidence on the discount window stigma. \citet{furfine2001reluctance, furfine2003standing} finds similar evidence from the Federal Reserve's Special Lending Facility during the period 1999-2000 and the new discount window facility introduced in 2003.
-As mentioned earlier, \citet{armantier2015discount} utilize the Federal Reserve's Term Auction Facility bid data from the 2007-2008 financial crisis to estimate the cost of stigma and its effect. \citet{cassola20132007} find evidence of stigma from the bidding data from the European Central Bank's auctions of one-week loans. \citet{krishnamurthy2014sizing} find that in repo financing, dealer banks with higher shares of agency collateral repayments (implicitly) guaranteed by the government borrowed less from the Primary Dealer Credit Facility (PDCF) despite its attractive funding terms, which indeed supports there being a stigma attached to the users of the PDCF.
+There are several empirical studies that provide evidence on stigma in the financial market. \citet{peristiani1998growing} provides early evidence on the discount window stigma. \citet{furfine2001reluctance, furfine2003standing} finds similar evidence from the Federal Reserve's Special Lending Facility during the period 1999-2000 and the new discount window facility introduced in 2003. \citet{armantier2015discount} utilize the Federal Reserve's Term Auction Facility bid data from the 2007-2008 financial crisis to estimate the cost of stigma and its effect. \citet{cassola20132007} find evidence of stigma from the bidding data from the European Central Bank's auctions of one-week loans. \citet{krishnamurthy2014sizing} find that in repo financing, dealer banks with higher shares of agency collateral repayments, that is, collateral (implicitly) guaranteed by the government, borrowed less from the Primary Dealer Credit Facility (PDCF) despite its attractive funding terms, which indeed supports the existence of a stigma attached to the users of the PDCF.

+Finally, there is a vast literature discussing the 2008 Great Recession. \citet{congressional2012} estimates the overall cost of the TARP at approximately \$32 billion, the largest part of which stems from assistance to AIG and the automotive industry while capital injections to financial institutions are estimated to have yielded a net gain.
+For detailed assessments of the various programs in the TARP, see the {\it{\citet{JEP2015}}}.
+See also \citet{fleming2012federal}, who discusses how the various emergency liquidity facilities provided by the Federal Reserve during the 2007-2009 crisis were designed to overcome the limitations of traditional policy instruments at the time of crisis. \citet{tong2020did} provide international evidence on the effect of unconventional interventions during 2008-2010.